-Organised with the support of the UK Space Agency, ESA is hosting the Living Planet Symposium on 9–13 September in Edinburgh, UK.
+Organised with the support of the UK Space Agency, ESA hosted the Living Planet Symposium on 9–13 September 2013 in Edinburgh, UK.

-The event brings together scientists and users to present their latest findings on Earth’s environment and climate derived from satellite data.
-It also provides an opportunity to introduce missions in development from ESA – such as the Sentinels, Earth Explorers and meteorological missions – as well as from national space agencies.
+The event brought together scientists and users to present their latest findings on Earth’s environment and climate derived from satellite data.
+It also provided an opportunity to introduce missions in development from ESA – such as the Sentinels, Earth Explorers and meteorological missions – as well as from national space agencies.

-The event follows the previous symposia held in Bergen (2010), Montreux (2007) and Salzburg (2004), and is open to anyone interested in remote sensing or involved in the development and exploitation of Earth observation missions.
+The event followed the previous symposia held in Bergen (2010), Montreux (2007) and Salzburg (2004), and was open to anyone interested in remote sensing or involved in the development and exploitation of Earth observation missions.

-Special sessions are dedicated to ESA programmes and initiatives, including the Climate Change Initiative and other international cooperation initiatives, as well as Europe’s Global Monitoring for Environment and Security programme, recently renamed 'Copernicus'.
+Special sessions were dedicated to ESA programmes and initiatives, including the Climate Change Initiative and other international cooperation initiatives, as well as the Copernicus environmental monitoring programme.

-Exhibitions about ESA, the UK Space Agency and many other partners from research and industry complement the event.
+Exhibitions about ESA, the UK Space Agency and many other partners from research and industry complemented the event.